hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 ## U﻿nderstand the architecture first

- The workshops-on-Demand concept is fairly simple. the following picture provides you with the overall process.
+ The Workshops-on-Demand concept is fairly simple.
+The following picture provides you with the overall process.

 ![Workshops-on-Demand Concepts 1](/img/wod-blogserie1.png "Workshops-on-Demand Concepts 10000 feet view")